707 Operations: History

 In 1980, a committee of six men got together to inspect the withdrawn steam locomotive R707 at Newport Workshops.
 This locomotive had been withdrawn from service in 1974.
 After close examination of the locomotive, which showed some disrepair, a proposal was put forward to VicRail for restoration with work commencing in 1981.
 The restored locomotive made its debut on a return trip to Bacchus Marsh in July 1985.

 Operations

 Today 707 Operations run heritage special trains in Victoria.
-In 2020 most trips were cancelled due to COVID restrictions however in 2022, 707 Operations is running a number of popular mainline day trips and sleeping car trips around Country Victoria and Tocumwal (NSW).
+In 2020 most trips were cancelled due to COVID restrictions, however since 2022, 707 Operations have resumed running their popular mainline day trips and sleeping car trips around Country Victoria and Tocumwal (NSW).
 Destinations include Bendigo, Bacchus Marsh, Quambatook and the Silo Art Trail, Tocumwal, Ballarat, Swan Hill, Echuca and Seymour.

 Fleet

 After the restoration of R707, the organisation expanded their fleet further with R753 being bought as well as diesel locomotives F204, T413 and Y127.
 The organisation owns former West Coast Railways S and Z type carriages as well as South Australian Railways carriage 708 for use on special trips.
-No West Coast Railways liveried cars remain with all S and Z type cars having been repainted in 707 Operations red.
+No West Coast Railways liveried cars remain with all S and Z type cars having been repainted in 707 Operations red or VR Blue and Gold.
 A list of the entire fleet of rolling stock is shown below.